techlahoma/board_meetings/2021/05_May.md

 	- Diversifying the voices in Techlahoma and Code of Conduct Committee

 ## Unfinished Business
+- Alcohol Policy Update
+- Retreat Update
+- Could do one soon?
+	- In order to get to know eachother
+	- Set goals for next 6-12 months
+- Internships - Apprenticeships working with
+- Neon UG's trial run

 ## New Business

+- Tech ++ type event in Tulsa
+- Cam Perry's event for junior developers
+- Jeff Yenzer to write up a guide to handling employment in OK

 ## Thank Yous